 There is a school of thought that email archiving legal requirements for disaster recovery only apply to organizations in regulated industries because it is only in regulated industries there are rules stipulating that a disaster recovery plan has to be implemented.
 However, in order to be fully compliant with the Federal Rules of Civil Disclosure, it is advisable that every organization implements a plan to recover emails in the event of a natural or environmental disaster or due to malicious acts.

 One further compelling argument for email archiving in real time is to mitigate the risk of a cyberattack.
-Hackers have recently been infiltrating mail servers and extracting data from them before demanding a ransom for the data to be returned.
-Although encrypted data will be of no value to the hackers, the loss of an organization´s emails can have a significant impact on its ability to function.
-With real time email archiving, the stolen data can be restored with the click of a mouse.
+Hackers have recently been infiltrating mail servers and extracting data from them before encrypting data, including email.They then issues a ransom demand for the keys to unlock the encrypted data.
+If emails are encrypted, the data will be of no value to the hackers, but the loss of an organization´s emails can have a significant impact on its ability to function.
+With real time email archiving, the stolen email data can be restored with the click of a mouse.

 How Archived Email Data Should be Stored

 Email archiving legal requirements can also vary in terms of how archived email data should be stored.
-Whereas Sarbanes-Oxley and the federal Food, Drug and Cosmetic Act stipulate archived email data should be “stored to prevent deterioration or loss” and “secure from alteration, inadvertent erasures or loss”, the Health Insurance Portability and Accountability Act leaves it up to individual organizations to assess the risks to the integrity of data and reasonably address the risks identified in the assessment.
+Whereas Sarbanes-Oxley and the federal Food, Drug and Cosmetic Act stipulate archived email data should be “stored to prevent deterioration or loss” and “secure from alteration, inadvertent erasures or loss”, the Health Insurance Portability and Accountability Act leaves it up to individual organizations to assess the risks to the integrity of data and reasonably address the risks identified in a risk analysis.